Rising Thunder/System

 Throws

-Throws cannot be blocked, as such they serve as a guardbreak to punish people turtling.
-They have very short range so you usually have to expose yourself by walking up to throw.
+Throws cannot be blocked, and as such they serve as a guard break to punish people turtling.
+They have very short range, so you usually have to expose yourself by walking up to throw.

 Because you cannot tech throws while crouching, you have to expose yourself to lows in order to escape them.
 This makes low vs throw one of the main mixups in the game.

-Backthrows deal more damage and stun than forward throws.
-However, you can KA cancel forward throws into a combo for better damage, stun and oki afterwards.
-The only exception for this is Crow, whose forward throw deals more damage, but his backthrow can be cancelled instead.
+Back throws deal more damage and stun than forward throws.
+However, you can KA cancel forward throws into a combo for better damage, stun, and oki afterwards.
+The only exception to this is Crow, whose forward throw deals more damage but his back throw can be cancelled instead.

 Dashing